theogiraudet/Bookshelf/docs/modules/view.md

   :::
 ```

-*Check whether the position 0 5 0 is in your field of view::*
+*Example: Check whether the position 0 5 0 is in your field of view:*

 ```mcfunction
 # Once